-Panelization based on enironmental factors such as sun exposure, wind direction and temperature.
-These enironmental parameters are then overridden by programatic factors such as program type and occupancy.
+The panelization is based on enironmental factors such as sun exposure, wind direction and temperature.
+These enironmental parameters are then overridden in certain areas by programatic factors such as program type and occupancy.

 The double-layer panel consists of a wind harvesting EFTE layer and a new nano-solar energy layer on top.
 In areas with high winds the aperture on the solar layer gets wider or smaller to allow more or less wind flow based on the season.
 Conversely, the areas that recieve the most sunlight have panels with no aperature to maximize solar gain.